Axway/api-builder-docs/content/en/docs/guide_openapi/managing_apidocs.md

 ## Importing OpenAPI documents

-Currently, only one **OpenAPI** document is supported for **OpenAPI** flow-trigger.
-Once loaded, you can [update](#updating-openapi-documents) or [delete](#deleting-openapi-documents) it as required.

-Note that [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md) and [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.3.md) are supported, but that OpenAPI 3.0 is the preferred standard for {{% variables/apibuilder_prod_name %}}.
+You can import OpenAPI documents from the _API Doc & Test_ page.
+Note that [OpenAPI 2.0](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/2.0.md) and [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.0.0.md) are supported, but that OpenAPI 3.0 is the preferred standard for {{% variables/apibuilder_prod_name %}}.
 Please see [OpenAPI specification support](/docs/guide_openapi/writing_apidocs#openapi-specification-support) for further details on the OpenAPI standards and their supported features.

 ![OpenAPI import](/Images/openapi_quickstart_import.gif)

+Once loaded, you can [update](#updating-openapi-documents) or [delete](#deleting-openapi-documents) the document as required.
+You can import multiple OpenAPI documents with unique names, but you cannot import another OpenAPI document with the same name.

 ## Binding OpenAPI operations